 The online program provides a curriculum that, when completed, will award graduates with an Associate of Applied Science Degree in Fire Protection.
-The course is a total of 60 hours which includes the Basic Fire Academy training.
-Students who have completed the Kilgore College Basic Fire Academy (or any certified commissioned academy) will receive 23 hours credit toward their degree and take the remaining 37 hours online.
+The degree program is a total of 60 semester credit hours which includes the Basic Fire Academy training.
+Students who have completed the Kilgore College Basic Fire Academy (or any TCFP-recognized academy) will receive 23 institutional credithours credit toward their degree and take the remaining 37 hours online.
 Firefighters who complete the program will have better promotional opportunities and will be more marketable in the field.
-If you successfully complete the Kilgore College Basic Fire Academy and would like to work towards your AAS in Fire Protection after you enroll and complete 15 semester hours of academic coursework at Kilgore College within the Fire Protection degree, you may request transfer of credit for the Basic Fire Academy, pay applicable posting fees, and acquire 23 institutional semester hours’ credit for completion of the Basic Fire Academy toward the 60-hour degree program.
+If you successfully complete the Kilgore College Basic Fire Academy, you can then work toward your AAS in Fire Protection.
+Because state law requires that at least one-fourth of any degree’s coursework be completed at the degree-awarding institution, students must complete at least 15 semester credit hours of academic courses in the Fire Protection degree before Kilgore College can award credit toward the degree for the Fire Academy.

 Interested in the program?
 Come see us!

 KC encourages anybody who is interested in the program to come see us and apply for financial aid if they need it through our Financial Aid Office on campus (financial aid is available for all courses within the degree except for Firefighter I-XII).
 Students who have never taken courses at KC will need to apply to KC first and choose FIRT/Fire Protection as your intended major.
 Returning students who have been out more than a semester will need to fill out a Student Update Form from the Registrar's Office.